Mayo county football team: 1999–2010: Two championship finals

-2010–present: Six championship finals and relegation
+2010–2025: Six championship finals, relegation and disposal of McStay

 James Horan replaced O'Mahony as manager for the 2011 campaign.
 Horan had won a Mayo Senior Football Championship with Ballintubber as manager the previous year.
 After nearly losing in London in the first round of the 2011 Connacht SFC, Mayo won that year's Connacht SFC title by defeating Roscommon at a rain-sodden Dr Hyde Park.
 Mayo was the underdog ahead of its 2011 All-Ireland SFC quarter-final against title holder Cork but won by four points.
 The county's championship campaign ended at the semi-final stage, with a nine-point defeat to Kerry, but the improved performances augured well for the future.
 Andy Moran was subsequently selected as an All Star full-forward.

 Mayo reached the 2012 National League final but lost to Cork by a scoreline of 2–10 to 0–11.
 Mayo retained the Connacht SFC title with wins against Leitrim and Sligo, before defeating Down in the 2012 All-Ireland SFC quarter-final.
 Encountering the reigning champion Dublin in an All-Ireland SFC semi-final, Mayo overcame a Dublin rally to win by a scoreline of 0–19 to 0–16 and qualify for a first All-Ireland SFC final since 2006.
 Conceding two goals in the first eleven minutes of that game, Mayo to Donegal by a scoreline of 2–11 to 0–13.
 Alan Dillon received his second All Star, while Ger Cafferkey, Keith Higgins and Lee Keegan each received their first.

 Mayo easily won its third consecutive Connacht SFC in 2013, defeating Galway by 17 points, Roscommon by 12 points and first-time finalist London by 16 points.
 Mayo met Donegal in the 2013 All-Ireland SFC quarter-final, winning comprehensively.
 A six-point win over Tyrone returned Mayo to the All-Ireland SFC final.
 A close game was ultimately decided by a single point in favour of Mayo's opponent, with a scoreline of 2–12 to 1–14.
 Higgins and Keegan received their second All Stars, while Colm Boyle and Aidan O'Shea both received their first.